cannable/tclmpc/README.md

 ## Not Implementing

-These are some things that I im intentionally ignoring until I get round one complete.
+These are some things that I am intentionally ignoring until I get round one complete.

 * Mounts/neighbour stuff
 * Partitions
 * Stickers
-* Most search functionality (At least, until the base is fleshed-out)
 * Client-to-client communication